KamilleModules/Ekom/doc/ekom-checkout-synopsis.md

 $h = ekomApi::inst()->paymentLayer()->getPaymentMethodHandler("paypal")

 PaymentMethodHandler:
-- getSelectableItemModel ()
+- getMethodBlockModel ()

-### What's a selectable item?
+### What's a method block

 The gui let you choose a payment method (paypal, ccard, ...).
+So each payment method is represented by one or more block.

+However, each block can contain more than one selectable item.
-So each payment method is represented by one or more items (for instance paypal is just one item, but a credit card wallet payment method could have one item per credit card).
+For instance paypal is just one item, but a credit card wallet payment method could have one item per credit card, which might be more than one item.

-So the paymentMethodHandler can provide its own selectable items with this method.
+So the paymentMethodHandler provides the methodBlock, which is a model containing an items entry.

+The items entry represents the selectable items.

 Apart from that, the theme needs a little bit more knowledge about the payment method, because in some cases you need more than just displaying items.